sushilsridhar/cs-fundamentals/ds/HEAPS.md

 <ins>**Java Implementation**</ins>

 PriorityQueue class implements Queue interface, this class provides the implementation of heaps in java,
+PriorityQueue internally uses dynamic array,

+**<ins>Ordering of elements in PriorityQueue</ins>**

 <ins>min heap</ins>
-min heap is the default settings for PriorityQueue,
+min heap is the default settings for PriorityQueue, it is increasing order

 ```
 PriorityQueue<Integer> pq = new PriorityQueue<>();
 ```

 <ins>max heap</ins>
+to create max heap, we need to specify the ordering, which is decreasing order

 ```
 PriorityQueue<Integer> pq = new PriorityQueue<>(Collections.reverseOrder());
 ```

-TODO how to pass custom comparator to PriorityQueue
+<ins>custom comparator</ins>
+Passing custom logic to handle the ordering of elements,

 ```
  PriorityQueue<Points> minHeap = new PriorityQueue<>((p1, p2) -> {